 There are a number of ways you can make sure you receive Breaking the Silence Foundations training every three years.

-Find out what ministers / BTS reps need to run a training session at church.
+Find out you need to run a BTS Foundations Training session at your church.

 Complete BTS Foundations Training by working through the online course.